Dirtying Up Soap Operas Just A Bit In The Time Of Covid

-Over the last week, I was home sick, unable to do much but sit around on the couch and watch TV.
-In between catching up on the shows I’d TiVo’ed ages ago (“Preacher” was excellent, BTW), I stopped by to sample a few minutes of daytime TV shows and soap operas.
+Over the last week, or several, I’ve been home, unable to do much but sit around on the couch and watch TV.
+In between catching up on the shows I’d TiVo’ed ages ago (“Barry” was excellent, BTW), I stopped by to sample a few minutes of daytime TV shows and soap operas.

 It’s pretty funny in a goofy way, catching up on the amazing, Dickensian plotlines being brought to life by over-actors on a daily basis.
 After all, how many other stories do I read that feature the names Bianca, Ridge and Alcazar?